 Another often overlooked effect of a hurricane reaching land in coastal areas is the accompanying storm surge which can cause widespread damage to low-lying areas near water.

-Similar to a tsunami in principle (although not caused by an earthquake) surges are are effectively a rising of the sea level which pushes inland causing sever coastal flooding to the immediate vicinity and path of the surge.
+Similar to a tsunami in principle (although not caused by an earthquake or seismic event) storm surges are effectively a rising of the sea level which pushes inland causing sever coastal flooding to the immediate vicinity and along path of the surge.

 In tropical cyclones where storms hit flat coastal areas, these surges and the associated flooding are often the leading cause of casualties.